Overcoming Uncertainty as a Freelancer

-To reiterate, you must never evade taxes.
-Doing so will cause you a lot of trouble in the long run.
+Never evade taxes, or you will face a lot of trouble in the long run.
 There are many freelance graphic designers who fall out of the game entirely due to tax problems.
 Don’t be one of them.
-Instead, pay your taxes on time and seek assistance as soon as possible if you can’t.
+Instead, try to pay your taxes on time and seek assistance as soon as possible if you can’t.

 DON’T BE AFRAID TO TURN DOWN PROJECTS

-Earning well as a freelance graphic designer usually means taking on as many projects as you can.
+You might feel obliged to take on many projects as you can in order to earn more as a freelance graphic designer.
 However, there are times when it might be wise to turn down a project.
 Maybe you can tell from first impressions that the client will be difficult to work with.
-Or maybe the job is uninteresting and doesn’t challenge your creativity.
+Or maybe the job seems uninteresting and doesn’t challenge your creativity.

 In short, it’s about weighing your pride and passion as a designer against the money you stand to make.
 Everyone has different standards, and you know yourself best.
 At the same time, don’t overwork yourself by taking on too many projects.

-Sometimes it’s best to dive right in.
 As the saying goes, the early bird catches the worm.
-Since there are so many marketing techniques out there, you have to do your research and start promoting your services as soon as you can.
+Since there are many marketing techniques out there, do your research and start promoting your services as soon as you can.
 From there, find out what works and what doesn’t, then alter your strategy accordingly.
-Marketing is always changing, so don’t stop learning and getting better.
+The marketing landscape is always changing, so don’t stop learning and experimenting with new techniques.

 In reality, overcoming uncertainty as a freelancer requires a lot of discipline, determination and dedication.
 However, if you aren’t afraid to follow your dreams and put in the work, then success will surely follow.